Chenuqq21/Nintendo-Data-Analysis-Project/README.md

 # Analysis of Nintendo's Market Dominance through Global Sales Data

 ## 1. Project Background & Problem Definition
 In the highly competitive video game industry, Nintendo has maintained a unique market position for decades.
-As a Year 2 Business student, I developed this data product to explore how Nintendo’s core software titles drive its commercial success.
+As a Business student, I developed this data product to explore how Nintendo’s core software titles drive its commercial success.

 **The analytical problem:** Which specific game genres and franchises contribute most to Nintendo's global revenue, and how does market performance vary across different geographic regions (North America, Japan, and Europe)?